-But how do we say ‘Happy Birthday’ in Korean?
-There are a few different ways, and you can also use the happy birthday verb for other situations.
+There are a few different ways to say “Happy Birthday” in Korean, and you can also use the happy birthday verb for other situations.
 It’s quite useful!

-The regular word for birthday is 생일 (saengil).
+The word “birthday” in Korean is 생일 (saengil).
 You can use this word when referring to your own birthday.
 You can also use it when referring to the birthday of somebody who is of a similar or younger age to yourself.

 We’ll give you the different formal levels to pronounce it below in the 한글 (Hangeul), the Korean alphabet, with romanization.
 But if you can’t read the Korean alphabet yet, it’d be a massive boost to your Korean learning if you did.
 It’s easy to learn so why not give it a try?

 Now, let’s go to the fun part!
 Let’s learn how to say “happy birthday” in Korean.

 Here are three ways to say “Happy Birthday” in Korean:

 - 생신을 축하드립니다 (saengsineul chukadeurimnida)